huma-engineering/huma-docs/data-collection/admin-portal/managing-deployments/tools-and-navigation/deployment-preview.md

 ---
-sidebar_position: 4
+sidebar_position: 3
 title: Deployment preview
 ---
-# Deployment Preview
+# Deployment preview
 **User**: Super Admin, Huma Support, Account Manager, Organisation Owner, Organisation Editor

 The Huma Admin Portal is the place where individual Organisations and Deployments are configured and managed.
 Once a new deployment has been created, you can preview it before you start inviting patients and clinicians to check you have your configuration set up right.